 - If one of the spouses is incapable of consummating the marriage.
 Impotency is discovered to have existed before and after the marriage

 - If one or both of the married couple are mentally incapable of consensual marriage.
 This could be because they don’t understand the nature of marriage, or are psychologically ill.

 - If the marriage was forced.
 No one can be married against his or her will in any state.
 If coercion can be proven, that’s grounds for annulment.

 It is important to consider certain deadlines with regard to filing for annulment.
 In California, the amount of time you have to file for annulment depends on the reason for your annulment request.
 For example, underage spouses have a statute of limitations of four years after the 18th birthday of the underage spouse.

 There are also difficulties that arise regarding finances and any children the couple share.
 For instance, in California, a child born to wedded parents automatically belongs to those parents.
 Since an annulment says marriage never happened, the child’s paternity will need to be re-established legally.

 As you can see, being granted an annulment is a detailed and meticulous operation.
-If you are considering an annulment, or are curious about what options you have and whether or not your ongoing separation may qualify, please contact the San Diego family law attorneys at Huguenor Mattis, A.P.C., at (858) 458-9500 for a free, confidential consultation.
+If you are considering an annulment, or are curious about what options you have and whether or not your ongoing separation may qualify, please contact the San Diego family law attorneys at Mattis Law, A.P.C., at (858) 458-9500 for a free, confidential consultation.